MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/working-with-the-regex-engine.md

 ---
 # Working with the RegEx engine

- [!INCLUDE[Adallom](./includes/adallom_md.md)]'s content inspection policies leverage RegEx  for pattern matching.
+ Cloud App Security's content inspection policies leverage RegEx  for pattern matching.
 Content inspection may be applied as part of file policies.
 In order to test regular expressions, you can use the following websites:

 -   [http://regexpal.com/](http://regexpal.com/)